 Google now ranks pages for content that is near the top, middle, and bottom of the page because it understands the content more effectively.

-In response to whether or not Google had a preference for ‘above the fold’ content Google John Mueller said: So the main thing is that we want to see some content above the fold.
+In response to whether or not Google had a preference for ‘above the fold’ content, Google John Mueller said: So the main thing is that we want to see some content above the fold.

-Which means… a part of your page should be visible when a user goes there.
+This means… a part of your page should be visible when a user goes there.

-So for example if a user goes to your website and they just see a big holiday photo and they have to scroll down a little bit to actually get content about a hotel, then that would be problematic for us.
+So for example, if a user goes to your website and they just see a big holiday photo and they have to scroll down a little bit to actually get content about a hotel, then that would be problematic for us.

 But if they go to your home page and they see a hall of fame photo on top and also a little bit of information about the hotel, for example for a hotel site, that would be fine.

 So it’s not purely that the content optimization has to be above the fold.
 But… some of the content has to be.”

 Following the Google Hummingbird update, Google began making a move away from using keywords in titles and headings to try to guess what content was about using the right important words.